daydin14/whatsapp-clone/README.md

 - Node.js: A runtime environment for running server-side JavaScript.
 - Firebase: Used for user authentication and real-time database functionality.
 - Material-UI: A popular UI framework for styling the application.
-- Socket.io: Enables real-time communication between clients and the server.
+- Pusher: Enables real-time communication between clients and the server.

 ## Setup